jaredramirez/tree-sitter-rescript/README.md

 # ReScript grammar for Tree-sitter

+This reposity is a fork of https://github.com/nkrkv/tree-sitter-rescript.
+That repo doesn't commit the generated tree-sitter code, which some projects need.
+This repo should be the same as the original, only with that generated code committed.

+## About

 This repository contains a parser definition of the [ReScript](https://rescript-lang.org/) language for the [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser generator tool.

 Athough Tree-sitter has many applications, the main intent of this parser is powering the [`nvim-treesitter-rescript`](https://github.com/nkrkv/nvim-tree-sitter-rescript/) NeoVim plugin which may be used to improve development experience in the NeoVim + ReScript combo.